newrelic/terraform-provider-newrelic/website/docs/d/group.html.markdown

 ## Attributes Reference

-In addition to the attributes listed above, the following attribute is also exported by this resource:
+In addition to the attributes listed above, the following attributes are also exported by this data source:

 * `id` - The ID of the fetched matching group.
 * `user_ids` - IDs of users who belong to the group.
 In the absence of any users in the group, the value of this attribute would be an empty list.